 Trainee psychotherapists who are in the advanced stages of training may be eligible to apply for Associate Counsellor placements.
-You may do so if you meet the requirements of an approved counselling diploma: (a) at least two years part-time duration, (b) 400 plus hours taught time and (c) includes the basic elements for BACP recognition (see section 5.1 Recognition of Counsellor Training Courses, BACP).
+You may do so if you meet the requirements of an approved Counselling Diploma: (a) at least two years part-time duration; (b) 400+ hours taught time; and (c) includes the basic elements for BACP recognition (see section 5.1 Recognition of Counsellor Training Courses, BACP).

 Please refer to the guidelines and use the application form below to complete your application (type written applications are preferred).
 Please use additional pages if required.
 Successful applicants will be invited to an interview.

-Dates and Times - Please indicate clearly which days and times are you available for the placement, e.g. Mondays 9 - 5; Tuesdays 9 – 5.
+Dates and times - Please indicate clearly which days and times are you available for the placement, e.g. Mondays 9am - 5pm; Tuesdays 9am – 5pm.

 IMPORTANT!
-THE TRAINEES WILL BE STRICTLY REQUIRED TO COMMIT TO A FULL DAY (9-5 pm) THROUGHOUT THE DURATION OF THEIR PLACEMENT REGARDLESS OF CLIENT ATTENDANCE!
+TRAINEES WILL BE STRICTLY REQUIRED TO COMMIT TO A FULL DAY (9am-5pm) THROUGHOUT THE DURATION OF THEIR PLACEMENT REGARDLESS OF CLIENT ATTENDANCE!

-Qualifications - Please describe you counsellor or mental health training so far, making reference to all courses completed or being completed and giving details of the areas specified in the ‘details of training’ box.
-Please give details of other non-counselling or non-mental health qualifications you may have - qualifications in practical skills, NVQs, HNDs, degrees, diplomas etc.
+Qualifications - Please describe your counsellor or mental health training so far, making reference to all courses completed or being completed and giving details of the areas specified in the ‘details of training’ box.
+Please provide details of other non-counselling or non-mental health qualifications you may have - qualifications in practical skills, NVQs, HNDs, degrees, diplomas etc.